 (773) 508-3383 (Fax)

 Anne L. Grauer received her Ph.D. in biological anthropology from the University of Massachusetts-Amherst.
 Her research interests include paleopathology (the study of ancient human disease) and paleodemography (the study of ancient human mortality, fertility, and migration patterns).
-In particular, Dr. Grauer's research interests focus on the lives of women and the impact that sex and gender have on morbidity and mortality.
+In particular, Dr. Grauer's research interests focus on the lives of women and the impact of social environments on the presence of diseases, human morbidity, and mortality.
 She is currently analyzing skeletons from medieval England and cemetery populations from 19th-century urban centers in the United States, and works in the collections of the Field Museum of Natural History.
 Dr. Grauer served as the President of the Paleopathology Association from 2009-2011 , and currently serves as the Secretary/Treasurer of the American Association of Physical Anthropologists (AAPA) (2013-2017).
 She is currently the President-elect of the AAPA and the incoming Editor-in-Chief of the International Journal of Paleopathology.
-Along with her position in the Department of Anthropology at Loyola University Chicago, serves as an adjunct professor in the Biology Department, as a Research Associate in the Department of Anthropology at the Field Museum of Natural History, and is a consultant for the FBI's Evidence Response Team, the Cook County Sheriff’s Police, and the Cook County Medical Examiner’s Office.
+Along with her position in the Department of Anthropology, she is an adjunct professor in the Biology Department, and a Research Associate in the Department of Anthropology at the Field Museum of Natural History.
+Dr. Grauer is a forensic consultant for the FBI's Evidence Response Team, the Cook County Sheriff’s Police, and the Cook County Medical Examiner’s Office.

 SELECTED PUBLICATIONS AND PAPERS